-In London, where choice spas have become as common (but not quite!) as Pret, the options are remarkable.
-Here is a handful of some of our go-to places for scrubs, rubs and soaks.
+In London, where choice spas have become as common as Pret, the options are remarkable.
+Here are a handful of some of our go-to places for scrubs, rubs, and soaks.

 Valmont Energy Facial – Vitality of the Glaciers at Akasha Holistic Wellbeing Centre

-The Vitality of the Glaciers, a recent launch in the spa’s programme, is a cellular-renewal facial whose aim is to work dull, congested complexions that have been affected by pollution and stress, which, in practice, means endless rounds of exfoliation, kneading, and what the spa calls a lifting butterfly technique that encourages circulation.
+The Vitality of the Glaciers, launched in 2021 as part of the spa’s programme, is a cellular-renewal facial whose aim is to work dull, congested complexions that have been affected by pollution and stress, which, in practice, means endless rounds of exfoliation, kneading, and a ‘lifting butterfly technique’ that encourages circulation.
 It ends with a sharp, slightly prickly, but mysteriously pleasurable collagen mask that tightens, smooths and plumps – a fine way to arm yourself before being spat back out into the whirlwind outside.

 Grounding Body Polish & Wrap at Aman Spa

 What to expect and who is it for?
 At Aman Spa, located deep within The Connaught Hotel, you will navigate a tangled network of corridors and hallways before being shown to your treatment room where you will travel from light to darkness, a sort of slight of hand that acts as the first step to what the spa calls returning the body and mind to a state of stillness.